Dallas Texas Addiction Treatment Center

 At American Addictions Centers we focus our treatments around healing the body, mind, and spirit.
 At our treatment centers we offer a wide range of treatment options and different levels of care to best fit our patients needs on their road to recovery.

 You owe it to yourself to work with our experienced team of doctors, clinicians, and counselors to create a one-of-a-kind, constantly evolving treatment plan designed to help you get the most out of your recovery experience.
-Our goal is to treat the whole person, and that means addressing co-occurring mental illness, physical wellness, social issues, and more.Greenhouse Treatment Center is prides itself on its luxurious setting and high-end amenities, offered to all residential patients who come to start their path to recovery.
+Our goal is to treat the whole person, and that means addressing co-occurring mental illness, physical wellness, social issues, and more.Greenhouse Treatment Center, our Dallas substance abuse treatment facility, prides itself on its luxurious setting and high-end amenities, offered to all residential patients who come to start their path to recovery.
 Located in a former Neiman Marcus spa, Greenhouse provides its patients with indoor and outdoor pools, a fully-stocked fitness center with a proctored wellness program, and three meals a day crafted by expert executive chefs.

 More Ways to Get Help

-If you need help for substance abuse in Dallas, consider the following resources:
+If you need help for substance abuse treatment in Dallas, consider the following resources:

 - Greater Dallas Council on Alcohol and Drug Abuse, provides free HIV testing, case management, behavioral interventions, and more for people in the Dallas area.